 INVESTOR PROTECTION – DEALING IN SECURITIES

 the clearance of the Chairman or, if the Chairman is unavailable, a designated non-executive director.
 The Chairman may not trade in the Company’s securities without first obtaining the clearance of a designated non-executive director.
-Details of all share dealings by the directors in the Company’s securities are disclosed in accordance with the Listings Requirements of the JSE.
+Details of all share dealings by the directors in the Company’s securities are disclosed in accordance with the JSE Listings Requirements.

 INTEREST OF DIRECTORS IN CONTRACTS

 During the year, various banking transactions have been undertaken on the Group’s behalf by Investec Bank Limited.
-Mr B Kantor (current director) serves as managing director of Investec Limited, however, all transactions were in the ordinary course of business.
+Mr B Kantor (current director) serves as managing director of Investec Bank Limited, however, all transactions were in the ordinary course of business.